osowski/ibm-containers-codemotion/2-docker-web-apps.md

 Now that you have pulled and run your images locally, it is time to tag them for use in IBM Containers on Bluemix.
 To do so, you will need to tag them with the repository name you created when you setup your Bluemix account for IBM Container usage.

-1. Log in to Bluemix and the IBM Container service
+1. Log in to Bluemix

          $ cf login
          API endpoint: https://api.eu-gb.bluemix.net